 What To Know Before Installing Solar Panels In Florida

 Almost all of a residential solar system’s ability to withstand a hurricane depends on how it was installed.
 Therefore, ensuring you are selecting a Florida solar panel installer with the necessary training and experience is critical to the safety of your home.
 If your solar contractor cuts corners, it will almost always lead to a roof leak.
 Additionally, placing the brackets and mounts in the wrong areas can weaken the overall system.

 Ground-mounted solar panels are tricky in Florida and special attention must be given to the support system in the design process to avoid problems.
 One issue homeowners face with this type of installation is the sandy, loose soil found in Florida, especially areas like Jacksonville that are so close to the beach.
 A tremendous amount of concrete is needed to secure the solar panels and keep them in place.
 In addition, because they are higher off the ground, they are more susceptible to strong winds and can be torn from the mounts in a hurricane.
 For these reasons, ground-mount solar installations are not ideal for Florida.

 Interested In Learning More About Solar?

 Wondering if solar panels hurricane proof is often just one of many questions Florida homeowners have.
 Raze Solar is proudly serving Florida homeowners with the best solar panels and home energy systems.
 Our experts are here to help analyze your home, take advantage of Florida solar incentives, and help you lower or eliminate your monthly energy bill.
-Get started with a free solar energy audit or send us a message online!
+Get started with a free solar panel quote or contact Raze Solar online!